hhtokpinar/sqfEntity/README.md

     MyDbModel.createModel();

   This function sets the Clipboard text that includes your classes (After debugging, press Ctrl+V to paste the model from the Clipboard)
   That's all..
-Just press Ctrl+V to paste your model in your .dart file and reference it where you wish to use.
+You can paste your model in your .dart file by pressing Ctrl+V for PC or Command+V for Mac and reference it where you wish to use.

 ### Database initializer async method